lesileee/PWSH-NOTE/Cmdlet/-Variable.md

 ## NOTICE
-For Set-Variable, Remove-Variable and Clear-Variable, given consider that a variable maight be set as "ReadOnly", it's recommanded to always use the "-Force" parameter to ensure a successful operation.
+1. For Set-Variable, Remove-Variable and Clear-Variable, given consider that a variable maight be set as "ReadOnly", it's recommanded to always use the "-Force" parameter to ensure a successful operation.
+2. The output of Get-Variable is usually piped into other Comlets.

 ## Demo
 demo_1